Aetherinox/proteus-git/README.md

 <br />

 ## About
-This is an internal part of the [Proteus App Manager](https://github.com/Aetherinox/proteus-app-manager) system which allows for defined packages to be automatically checked and new versions to be downloaded to the appropriate folders, which is then sent over to the repo server to be uploaded.
+This is the internal part of [Proteus App Manager](https://github.com/Aetherinox/proteus-app-manager) and [Proteus Apt Repo](https://github.com/Aetherinox/proteus-apt-repo).

+Once an automatic task is created, every X minutes, the main script of this repo will be called and a list of all Ubuntu packages will be checked, downloaded, and queued for updates (if any available for each package).

+Downloaded packages will be locally sent to their correct architecture location:
+- incoming/proteus-git/`<codename>`/`<architecture>`

+Once the packages are downloaded and placed in the correct location, they will then be added to the apt repo via the package [Reprepro](https://salsa.debian.org/brlink/reprepro), and then finally uploaded to Github.

 <br />